csruiliu/tensorflow_cifar/README.md

 The implementations of ResNeXt follow the proposed architecture of the original [paper](https://arxiv.org/pdf/1611.05431.pdf).
 Specifically, I follow the original implemention of ResNeXt on CIFAR-10, ResNeXt-29.

+## SqueezeNet ##

+The imlementations of SqueezeNet follows the architecture proposed in the [paper](https://arxiv.org/pdf/1602.07360.pdf).
+I slightly change the strides of the first conv layer to 2.
+SqueezeNet can use a small amount of parameters to achieve an acceptable accuracy.

 ## VGG ##

 The imlementations of VGG [11, 13, 16, 19] follow the architecture proposed in the [paper](https://arxiv.org/pdf/1409.1556.pdf).